nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Caution:**
-If your changes to the data file makes its format invalid, CONNECTIONS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes other its format invalid, CONNECTIONS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes optional fields (Birthday and Pin) have invalid format, CONNECTIONS will discard data for these fields and revert to default (empty for Birthday and false for Pin).
 </div>

 ### Archiving data files `[coming in v2.0]`